Location: El Catllar (Tarragona)

 Director: Josep Maria Vergès and Marta Fontanals

 The Cativera archaeological site is in a small rock-shelter open on the left bank of the Gaià River.
-The stratigraphic succession is approximately 2m deep, divided into 8 archaeological levels, identified from base to top as A, B, Bb, C1, C2, C3, C3b and C4.
-Charcoal sample datings situate the site's chronocultural sequence between the final stages of the Pleistocene and the start of the Holocene.
+The stratigraphic sequence is approximately 2 m deep, divided into 8 archaeological levels, identified from base to top as A, B, Bb, C1, C2, C3, C3b and C4.
+Charcoal sample datings situate the site's chrono-cultural sequence between the final stages of the Pleistocene and the start of the Holocene.

 The chrono-cultural sequence in the Cativera site has provided reference data for the study of the cultural processes between the Late Glacial and the early Holocene in north-eastern Iberia.